 Physical and Additional Requirements*:

 We highly value a diverse team and an equitable work environment where every member of our team is set up to thrive.
-We have taken steps to nurture this environment including an Equity, Diversity, Access, and Inclusion Committee that leads work to transform injustice within the organization.
-We expect all team members to take responsibility for co-creating an equitable work community where everyone is able to do impactful, world-changing work.
-We review our policies and practices for equity frequently.
+In an effort to prioritize and maintain this environment, we have recently established an Equity, Diversity, Access, and Inclusion Committee that leads work to transform injustice within the organization, and reviews our policies and practices for equity frequently.
+Additionally, we expect all team members to take responsibility for co-creating an equitable work community where everyone is able to do impactful, world-changing work.

 How to Apply:

-Please complete your application by using the Teaching Artist Application form.
+Please complete your application using the 2022-2023 Teaching Artist Application Form.